Ukraine’s New Year commences with Russian missile, drone attacks and air raid sirens

 Also Read| Ukraine claims Russia is planning another wave of mobilisation and will close borders for men: Report

-Public celebrations of 2023 seemed impossible as countrywide curfew is imposed from 7 PM.
-Missiles have caused damage in Kyiv's central areas.
-However, initial reports said there were zero casualties or injuries, as per Kyiv's mayor Vitali Klitschko.
+Public celebrations of 2023 seemed impossible as a countrywide curfew is imposed.
+Missiles have caused damage in Kyiv's central areas, but the city's mayor Vitali Klitschko said there were zero casualties or injuries.

 Chief of Kyiv Police, Andrii Nebytov, posted an image on his Telegram account, allegedly of a drone's fragment, which had 'Happy New Year' written over it in Russian.
 "These wreckage are not at the front, on fierce battles.
 They are here, on a sports grounds, where children play," Nebytov said.